rodrigo-cb/tiny-search-engine/crawler/README.md

 ./crawler seedURL pageDirectory maxDepth

-where *seedURL* is used as the initial URL (must be an internal URL), where *pageDirectory* is the pathname for an existing directory in which to write downloaded webpages, and where *maxDepth* is a non-negative integer representing the maximum crawl depth
+where *seedURL* is used as the initial URL (must be an internal URL). where *pageDirectory* is the pathname for an existing directory in which to write downloaded webpages. where *maxDepth* is a non-negative integer representing the maximum crawl depth.

 # Return Values:
-0: No errors
+0: No errors.
-1: Wrong number of input arguments
+1: Wrong number of input arguments.
-2: Seed URL can't be normalized
+2: Seed URL can't be normalized.
-3: Non-internal seed URL
+3: Non-internal seed URL.
-4: Directory doesn't exist or is not writeable
+4: Directory doesn't exist or is not writeable.
-5: MaxDepth is not a valid number
+5: MaxDepth is not a valid number.

 # Assumptions:
 No relevant assumptions other than those made clear above.